pimterry/server-components/README.md

 render it client-side with no changes (but this is early stages, there's some basic string replacement needed right now, and generally YMMV).

+## Caveats

 This is not attempting to polyfill HTML Imports (although it potentially could as an import mechanism in future?
 Interesting idea, not sure if that's important), Template tags (unnecessary; all DOM is inert server-side) or the Shadow DOM (technically challenging, and less useful server-side).

+Core DOM functionality now built on [Domino](https://github.com/fgnass/domino], so DOM manipulation comes with Domino's limitations (no issues so far though).

+Full serious web-component compatible support is probably blocked on https://github.com/tmpvar/jsdom/issues/1030, and I expect JSDom performance will block using that for any serious use for quite a while.
+Domino perf is much better.

 ## Usage